Jirka-Mayer/BachelorThesis/thesis-text.md

 <!-- takže součástí práce je taky Mashcima -->

 Facing this issue we resorted to data augmentation.
 The idea is to take handwritten musical symbols and place them onto an empty staff to create a new staff image.
 We called this music engraving system *Mashcima* and the system is explained in the chapter [M](#M).
 The muscial symbols used by Mashcima come from the MUSCIMA++ dataset (https://ufal.mff.cuni.cz/muscima).
 This dataset is built on top of CVC-MUSCIMA and provides pixel-perfect symbol segmentation and relationships between symbols.
-The reason we chose MUSCIMA++, instead of other musical symbol datasets, is that it is built on top of CVC-MUSCIMA.
+The reason we choose MUSCIMA++, instead of other musical symbol datasets, is that it is built on top of CVC-MUSCIMA.
 This means the image resolution and overall style is consistent with CVC-MUSCIMA.
 Also MUSCIMA++ has been developed at Charles University and so it was easy to contact its creator when needed.
 We however do make sure, that the final evaluation is performed on data the neural network has not seen during training.
 Specifically it trains on staves by completely different writers than the ones used for evaluation.

 Mashcima engraving system is the main feature that sets this thesis apart from other works.
 Other people, when faced with the lack of training data, used simple data augentation (dilation, blurring, distortion) or transfer learning (https://openreview.net/pdf?id=SygqKLQrXQ).
 We belive that custom engraving system for hadwritten music is the best way to produce overabundance of high quality training data.
 Our confidence stems from the fact, that non-trained human has difficulties distinguishing a real-world sample from a well-engraved one.